ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/07-summary-analysis.md

 If we are extremely lucky this single swap can reduce the number of inversions by $2d$.
 However, our assumption was that we can only *compare adjacent* elements, and to be able to know which two indices to swap we have to compare all adjacent elements in between them.
 So we need to perform at least $d+1$ comparisons to decide which indices to swap.
-Therefore, we need $d+1=O(d)$ comparisons to reduce the number of inversions by $2d=O(d)$.
+Therefore, we need $d+1$ comparisons to reduce the number of inversions by $2d$.
-And since there are $O(n^2)$ inversions in the worst case, we need at least $O(n^2)$ comparisons.
+And since there are $n(n-1)/2$ inversions in the worst case, we need at least $n(n-1)/4$ comparisons, which is a quadratic growth rate.

-Therefore, all sorting algorithms that can only compare adjacent elements (or swap adjacent elements) are doomed to be quadratic in the worst case, $O(n^2)$.
+Therefore, all sorting algorithms that can only compare adjacent elements (or swap adjacent elements) are doomed to be quadratic in the worst case.
 This includes the algorithms we have presented so far, and numerous other.

-In the next chapter we will present sorting algorithms that are significantly better than these three under typical conditions.
+In [Chapter @sec:sorting-divide-and-conquer] we will present sorting algorithms that are significantly better than these three under typical conditions.
 How can they circumvent the quadratic behaviour?
 -- They compare and swap non-adjacent elements (and they do it in a smart way).